D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 ==================================================
 Updates
 ==================================================
+v7.6
+- IWD starting equip update:

+v7.5
+- Script changes:
+	- Slightly increased melee attack ranges.
+	- Improved retargeting scripting (trolls, casters).
+	- Powder Keg songs (from Workshop Kitpack) are now usable while invisible.
+Use v5.9 or later of Workshop Kitpack.
+	- EEs: changed log text color (Cooldown mode hotkeys).
+- Call Woodland Beings component:
+	- Adjusted targeting scripting.
+Minimum 8 second cooldown between casts of status spells.
+	- Adjusted triggers for "RunAway" and teleport actions.
+	- AI can now cast Barkskin, Mass Cure, Entangle, or Summon Insects once each per combat encounter.
+	- When the AI uses these spells, it doesn't require or consume any memorized spells.
+	- Small increase to movement and casting speed.
+	- Changes also apply to enemy summons (except move/cast speed).
+- nymph script fixes:
+	- Allied nymphs should no longer attack PCs if hit by accident (or if summoner is hit by a PC).
+	- Fixed "marked" PC switching with Option 2 (patch existing script).
+Caused some weirdness with Dimension Door if the summoner died or left the map.

 v7.4
 - Fixed an issue that would cause the salamander tweak for IWDEE to fail at install, if a previous mod added SPL files with no headers to the override folder.
 - Fixed an issue that made archers/beast masters still able to fall if using the "Prevent paladins and rangers falling" component.